Scuba Diving Essentials Checklist — Your Complete Guide

 Personal dive gear essentials for new open water certified divers.
-Use this complete checklist to know exactly what to buy — and what can wait.
+Your complete essentials checklist — find out exactly what you need to buy and what can wait.

 Scuba diving opens up an incredible underwater world of coral reefs, marine life, and shipwrecks.
 While you'll rent tanks and BCDs from dive shops, owning your own personal gear — mask, fins, snorkel, wetsuit, and dive computer — ensures a better fit, more comfort, and a safer diving experience.
 This kit covers what every newly certified diver should own.